dinhminhtaicv-cyber/Booking.App/README.md

   <h3 align="center">📱 Mobile Booking Application</h3>

   <p align="center">
-    A modern mobile application for browsing, booking, and managing properties with a clean and intuitive user experience.
+    A modern mobile application that allows users to explore, book, and manage properties with a smooth and intuitive experience.
   </p>
 </div>